sshankt/Bank-management-System/README.md

 Press
  1. Deposit
  2. Withdraw
- 3. Check balance
+ 3. Check Balance
  4. Exit
 -------------------------------------------------
 Enter how you would like to proceed: 1
-Plese Enter The Amount: 5000
+Please enter The Amount: 5000
 Enter your PIN: 76321
 You deposited 5000 rupees.
-Your current balance is: 5000 rupees.
+Your current balance is 5000 rupees.